 Black history in Florida goes back hundreds of years.
-From the time Spanish explorers first arrived, African descendants have helped develop the state to what it is.
-To recognize these contributions, the Florida’s Visitors Bureau created the Florida Black Heritage Trail.
-Highlighting locations where these events happened, the trail tells the story of Black Floridians.
-Here’s some suggestions of places to visit from the Florida Black Heritage Trail:
+From the time Spanish explorers first arrived, African descendants have helped develop the state.
+To recognize these contributions, the Florida Black Heritage Trail was created by the state’s visitors bureau.
+Here’s some suggestions of places to explore along the Trail.

 The Old Florida exhibit at Tallahassee Museum hosts structures from the past.
 The Bethlehem Missionary Baptist Church and the Concord Schoolhouse are both on the museum’s grounds.
-Helping to give visitors examples of how Black residents worshiped and learned.
+These structures help visitors understand how Black Floridians lived during those times.

 Julee Cottage Museum